 Creating a Locale Switcher

-Done!
-You can now change locales and the app will load the messages dynamically.
+component.
+Now you can switch locales and the application will dynamically load the messages:

 Conclusion

 We’ve come to the end of this tutorial.
-Through it, we’ve seen how Lingui’s syntax makes it straightforward to localize your app.
-With the CLI commands, developers have a simple workflow that allows them to extract messages and keep track of translations.
+We’ve seen how Lingui’s syntax makes it easy to localize your application.
+The CLI commands give developers a simple workflow for extracting messages and tracking translations.

-If you want to learn more about Lingui, here are a few resources you’ll find helpful:
+If you’d like to learn more about Lingui, here are some resources you may find helpful:

 You can also check out Lingui’s official repository on GitHub.